-On 19 March 2014 the Minister for Foreign Affairs announced that the Australian Government will impose travel bans and targeted financial sanctions against twelve persons who have been responsible for or complicit in the Russian threat to the sovereignty and territorial integrity of Ukraine.
+The Ukraine List gives effect to announcements by the Minister of Foreign Affairs on 19 March and 21 May 2014 to impose targeted financial sanctions and travel bans against persons and entities responsible for, or complicit in, the Russian threat to the sovereignty and territorial integrity of Ukraine.

 Australia and sanctions